Centennial High School (Minnesota)

 Centennial High School is a public high school located in Blaine, Minnesota, United States.
 The mailing address uses the Circle Pines, Minnesota Post office.
 The school services students in the 9th through 12th grade in the cities of Lexington, Blaine, Centerville, Lino Lakes and Circle Pines, as part of the Centennial School District.

 Included on campus are a sports arena for indoor soccer and hockey, football and track field, several baseball and softball diamonds, soccer fields, and an indoor swimming pool.
 There are three pay-to-park lots for students who use their own vehicles to travel to school.

 As of the 2014–15 school year, the school had an enrollment of 1,994 students and 97.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.5:1.
 There were 199 students (10.0% of enrollment) eligible for free lunch and 89 (4.5% of students) eligible for reduced-cost lunch.

 Courses

 Centennial offers a wide variety of courses, including Psychology, Sociology, Honors Botany, Honors Zoology, Photography, Video Production, Anatomy and Physiology, multiple PLTW classes, Architectural Drafting, Interior Design, Marketing, AP classes, CIS classes, 21st Century Law, and Commercial Graphic Design.

 Sports

 Sports offered by the school include cheerleading, swimming, soccer, basketball, volleyball, cross country, downhill skiing, tennis, hockey, football, wrestling, baseball, softball, lacrosse, track, and gymnastics.
 In 1995, Centennial retired their former name (Centennial Chiefs) and replaced it with the Centennial Cougars.

+Football

+In 2023, the Centennial football team won the 6A Minnesota State High School League football tournament, ending with a 12-1 record.